 Below the South Summit, I became confused by the drifting clouds on a black moonless night.
 I thought I was prepared, with my powerful head-torch, but that apparently, was not enough.
 So I joined that elite club of men and women who have spent a night out in the open near the South Summit of Everest.
 Most have survived.
 Some, like Tom Hornbein and Doug Scott, had the strength to keep their toes warm.
 I didn’t.
 But the rest of my body survived and my mind, despite the fascinating hallucinations (Eric Shipton was looking after my hands), managed to keep some sort of grip on reality and was able to direct me back down to Robert and Ed the next day.

-Complete incompetence reigned and a belief we could slide down the buttress in a day was filed in our brains under ‘major excuses not to move’.
+Complete incompetence reigned and a belief we could slide down the buttress in a day was filed in our brains under “major excuses not to move”.
 By this time the stove had well and truly packed up, only hissing intermittently.
 Ed stumbled over to leap off the South Col first.
 I staggered behind, and Stephen wandered over after me.
-Ed was a good 500 feet down when I reached the cornice.
+Ed was a good 200 meters down when I reached the cornice.

-Definitely alive, but suffering from being 6000 feet above the glacier on a steep unstable slope, with only frostbitten fingers to stick in the snow.
+Definitely alive, but suffering from being over 2,000 meters above the glacier on a steep unstable slope, with only frostbitten fingers to stick in the snow.
 I looked up to Stephen perched on the Col and began yelling, but the wind tore the sound away.
 Stephen saw my tracks off the Col and having arrived after my avalanche, quickly realised this was the fastest way down and lept off in my tracks.
 Amazing what an Oxford education will do for you.
-Near catastrophe, as he glisaded gracefully, hit the rocks, flew through the air, and slid to a halt on the slope below, but still a good 200 feet above me.
+Near catastrophe, as he glisaded gracefully, hit the rocks, flew through the air, and slid to a halt on the slope below, but still a good 50 meters above me.
 No more avalanches, but Stephen yelled down that his ice axe had been ripped off his wrist, nearly taking his Rolex with it.
 It’s good to see he still had his priorities straight.

 The vulnerability I’d felt losing my tools must have hit Stephen at the same time.
 He asked me to wait for him in a tone that cracked through his characteristic British reserve.
 It gave me time to realise that the situation that had gone from bad-to-worse was now going from worse-to-worse.
 Little did I realize that it would be three days before things changed.

 Stephen caught me up and we continued together – the orangutan brothers, dipping our hands deep into the snow and balancing on our crampons.
 Ed had left a ski pole behind and I rescued it, offering to break the extension in half for Stephen.
-He declined.
-I had big mittens over thin gloves, and offered those instead.
+I had big mittens over thin gloves, and offered those as well.
 We staggered off after Ed.

 We’d left tents at the Col so it was a simple matter to crawl into our sleeping bags.
 I spent an hour getting my boots off, and the sight of a large black toe on my left foot, with the rest numb and slowly changing colour, set the stage for increased determination to get down.
 However, that determination wasn’t translated into movement until the next afternoon.